 - Sand Rivers Selous in the Selous (read about Lara’s experience)

 - Luwi Plains Camp in Zambia sets up a great fly camp in the river bed in South Luangwa

 - Sarara Camp in the Matthews Range

-- Ol Malo in Kenya can set up a unique fly camp in Lake Turkana only accessible by helicopter
+- Ol Malo in Kenya offers a unique fly camp in Lake Turkana only accessible by helicopter

-- Kicheche and Serian Camp in the Masai Mara in Kenya
+- Kicheche and Serian Camp in the Maasai Mara in Kenya

 - Mwiba in the Serengeti in Tanzania

 Whether this is your first safari or your fifth, we can’t recommend fly camping highly enough.
 The charm and quiet power of this off-the-grid experience might just be the highlight of your entire trip.

 You’ll get authenticity without sacrificing comfort, and you’ll have a unique opportunity to connect with the landscape, the wildlife, and the passionate guides joining you in your journey.

 This is an adventure not to be missed.